IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/basics/create-a-frontend-plugin.md

 ---
 title: Create a Frontend Plugin
 ---
-For an introduction to frontend plugins in the IndiGO platform, see ([Frontend Plugins](/indigo/documentation/development/frontend-plugins))
+For an introduction to frontend plugins in the TomTom IndiGO platform, see ([Frontend Plugins](/indigo/documentation/development/frontend-plugins))

 ## Introduction